hetong07/jekyll-theme-chirpy/_posts/2021-01-15-GPU-Scheduling.md

 The bottleneck here is the communication across the PCIe switch.
 So the remedy it. the authors let the GPU within the same PCIe switch to do reduce first, and then send data to CPU, and in turn, to NIC.

 - NVlink
 The bottleneck is the NIC to CPU.
-So it use the NVlink to exchange data, and let the final aggregator to send data to NIC to reduce contention.
+So it use the NVLink to exchange data, and let the final aggregator to send data to NIC to reduce contention.

 Some other analysis in this paper involves 1) why the divide the SS and CS and how to support async in this dividend; 2) Use pipeline to overlap processing time; 3) Amortize  RDMA WRITE round trip; 4) RDMA related issues (**interesting, you would not know in other places!!!**